top of page

 1755 - A Very Bad Trip

-The Santisima Trinidad y Nuestra Señora del Buen Fin, a 2,200-ton 60-gun Manila galleon, makes a bad journey from Manila to Acapulco.
+The Santisima Trinidad y Nuestra Señora del Buen Fin, a 2,200-ton 60-gun Manila galleon, has made a bad journey from Manila to Acapulco.
 Having 435 persons aboard initially, she has lost 74 ones of typhus during her 221-day long journey.
 Three hundreds and ten or twenty more are lying, unable to move, near death. ¤ A standard journey takes five or six months.
 A seven-month one is long but not surprising.
-What is surprising is that a few men achieved to handle this quite big s
+What is surprising is that a few men achieved to handle this quite bi

 Luc CHAMBON